t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 # Acknowledgments {#sec9}

-We gratefully acknowledge feedback and fruitful discussion with Tobias Heer, Robert Moskowitz, Thorsten Dahm, Hannes Tschofenig, Carsten Bormann, Barry Raveendran, Ari Keranen, Goran Selander, Fred Baker and Eliot Lear.
+We gratefully acknowledge feedback and fruitful discussion with Tobias Heer, Robert Moskowitz, Thorsten Dahm, Hannes Tschofenig, Carsten Bormann, Barry Raveendran, Ari Keranen, Goran Selander, Fred Baker, Vicent Roca, Thomas Fossati and Eliot Lear.
 We acknowledge the additional authors of the previous version of this document Sye Loong Keoh, Rene Hummen and Rene Struik.